ThirteenAG/MaxPayne3.FusionFix/readme.md

 - **ConsoleGamma**, emulates the gamma curve of the console versions, 1 is the Xbox 360 preset, 2 is the PlayStation 3 preset.
 Works on every renderer the game supports (DirectX 9, 10, 10.1 and 11), the preset can be switched at any time
 - **SMAA**, adds enhanced subpixel morphological antialiasing as a post-processing effect

-> [!NOTE]
-> SMAA and the blur run on the scene before the UI of the frame is drawn, the console gamma at the very end, so it covers the UI as well.
-Within one call the requested stages run in the order SMAA, blur, gamma, each one reading the result of the previous one.

-> [!NOTE]
-> An effect that cannot be set up is skipped without drawing anything, and the reason is written to **MaxPayne3.FusionFix.postfx.log** next to the plugin.
-The file is only created when something actually failed.

 # Contributing

 If you have an idea for a fix, add a module with its implementation to [source](https://github.com/ThirteenAG/MaxPayne3.FusionFix/tree/main/source) directory and open a pull request.
 See [contributing.ixx](https://github.com/ThirteenAG/MaxPayne3.FusionFix/blob/main/source/contributing.ixx) for reference.